 This all purpose cleaner is very easy to customise to your needs.

 Another great addition for general germ killing is colloidal silver.
-Substitute half a cup of the distilled water in the recipe for half a cup of colloidal silver.
+Substitute 20% of the distilled water in the recipe for colloidal silver.

 Comments will be approved before showing up.